-In melanoma and other solid malignancies such as, lung, liver, and renal cell cancers, PD-1 blockade has produced remarkably durable tumor regression in patients with advanced diseases.
-However, compared with targeted therapy, this exciting treatment has some limitations, especially due to low response rate of patients [21,22,36].
-The characteristics of the high response rates seen with targeted therapy and durable responses for immunotherapy provide a rationale to combine targeted therapy with immunotherapy for improved patient survival.
+In melanoma and other solid malignancies such as lung, liver, and renal cell cancers, PD-1 blockade has produced remarkably durable tumor regression in patients with advanced disease.
+However, compared with targeted therapy, this exciting treatment has some limitations, particularly low response rate of patients [21,22,36].
+The characteristic high response rate seen with targeted therapy combined with the durable response of immunotherapy provide the rationale for a multi-pronged approach with targeted therapy and immunotherapy to improve survival in patients with PTC.

-Given the prevalence of BRAFV600E mutations in PTC and its association with immune escape process, the combination of BRAFV600E inhibitors with immunotherapy is of particular interest.
-Combinations of BRAF inhibitor and anti-PD-1/PD-L1 antibody have been proved to improve survival and tumor immunity in an immunocompetent model of orthotopic murine anaplastic thyroid cancer [37].
-Our in vitro assay revealed that increased tsMHCII expression by BRAFi effectively activated PBL treated with Nivolunab, illustrating that combined treatment of BRAFi and Nivolunab offer synergistic effects via upregulation of tsMHCII.
-In vivo assays show that the combination of PLX4032 and anti-PD-1 antibody provide a superior anti-tumor response compared to monotherapy alone, and tumor shrinkage is associated with increased Tcells and CD107 production [38].
-Based on this, the combination of BRAFi and Nivolunab seems promising for clinical application in the treatment of advanced PTC.
+Given the prevalence of BRAFV600E mutations in PTC and its association with the immune escape process, a combination regimen of BRAFV600E inhibitor with immunotherapy is of particular interest.
+Combinations of BRAF inhibitor and anti-PD-1/PD-L1 antibody have improved survival and tumor immunity in an immunocompetent model of orthotopic murine anaplastic thyroid cancer though the mechanism for this effect was unknown [37].
+Our in vitro assay revealed that increased tsMHCII expression by BRAF inhibition effectively induced PBL elimination of PTCs treated with Nivolunab, illustrating that combined treatment of BRAF inhibitor and Nivolunab produce a synergistic effect via upregulation of tsMHCII.
+In vivo assays revealed that the combination of PLX4032 and anti-PD-1 antibody provide a superior anti-tumor response compared to monotherapy alone, and previous work by our group indicate that tumor shrinkage is associated with increased T-cell infiltration and CD107 production [38].
+Based on these findings, the combination of BRAF inhibitors and Nivolunab may be a promising treatment regimen for clinical application in the treatment of advanced PTC.

+Conclusion

-In conclusion, BRAFV600E down-regulates the expression of tsMHCII through TGF-β1/SMAD3 pathway, and enhances the immune escape ability of tumors.
-PLX4032 up-regulated tsMHCII enhances the recognition and elimination effects of immune system with anti-PD-1 antibody treatment, potentially offering an effective therapeutic strategy for patients with advanced PTC.
+BRAFV600E down-regulates the expression of tsMHCII through TGF-β1/SMAD3 pathway and enhances the immune escape ability of PTC tumors.
+Treatment of PTC cells with BRAF inhibitor PLX4032 up-regulated tsMHCII and enhanced the recognition, homing, and elimination effects of immune cells in response to anti-PD-1 antibody treatment in vitro and in a transgenic mouse model of spontaneous thyroid cancer.
+This combination regimen of targeted small molecule inhibitor and immunotherapy may provide an effective therapeutic strategy for patients with advanced PTC.

 Materials and Methods